Double Smoked Ham with Maple-Mustard Glaze

 Prepping the Ham for smoking

-Pre smoked hams will still have the skin on them, so we need to remove this to get that traditional glazed look you see in any type of holiday advertising.
+Pre-smoked hams will still have the skin on them, so we need to remove this to get that traditional glazed look you see in any type of holiday advertising.

 If you have picked a ham that still has the hock, using a utility knife, slice around this, leaving some skin on the hock as a handle.
 Then slice down the sides, being careful not to slice through into the fat or meat.

-Just remember to only make shallow slices, the fat will shrink during the smoking stage, so if you cut too deep the diamonds of fat will most likely fall off.
+Just remember to only make shallow slices, the fat will shrink during the smoking stage, so if you cut too deep, the diamonds of fat will most likely fall off.

-Once you have created the diamond pattern all over, place the ham on a wire rack in a baking tray that has been lined with foil, this is purely to help with cleaning up afterwards as it does become messy with the glaze.
+Once you have created the diamond pattern all over, place the ham on a wire rack in a baking tray that has been lined with foil, this is purely to help with cleaning up afterwards, as it does become messy with the glaze.

 To glaze at the start or the end?

-Glazing from the start can produce some incredible results, it can also ruin the entire ham when the glaze burns.
+Glazing from the start can produce some incredible results, but it can also ruin the entire ham when the glaze burns.

-That is why I recommend starting the caramelisation process with a squeeze of orange juice at the start of the cook, it’s enough to help create the sticky outer and also helps the smoke to adhere to the ham.
+That is why I recommend starting the caramelization process with a squeeze of orange juice at the start of the cook, it’s enough to help create the sticky outer and also helps the smoke to adhere to the ham.

 By applying plenty of glaze, you will be guaranteed perfect results and a ham that will look and taste incredible.

-When I know my smoker is stable in temp, I’ll place the ham inside on a wire rack in a tray that has been lined with foil, purely to help in the clean up at the end, and also add three cups of hot water in it.
+When I know my smoker is stable in temp, I place the ham inside on a wire rack in a tray that has been lined with foil, purely to help in the clean up at the end, and also add three cups of hot water in it.

 While the ham is smoking, we can make our glaze up.
 I tend to wait an hour or so before doing this, as we want to apply the glaze while it is warm to hot to our ham.
 If you do find it cool to touch when it’s time to apply it, warm it up a little over a low heat first.

 Once the internal temp reaches 130°F, it is time to start gazing.
-I recommend using a silicone basting brush, they just tend to hold my liquid and therefore make applying rubs and glazes a lot easier.
+I recommend using a silicone basting brush, they just tend to hold my liquid and, therefore, make applying rubs and glazes a lot easier.
 Give the ham a thick coat and put the lid of the smoker back on.

 Keep reapplying the glaze every 15 to 20 minutes now until it does reach the finished internal temp.